bacterial-genomics/wf-assembly-snps/README.md

   --inpath             Path to input data directory containing FastA assemblies.
 Recognized extensions are:  fa, fasta, fas, fna, fsa, fa.gz, fasta.gz, fas.gz, fna.gz, fsa.gz.
   --outpath            The output directory where the results will be saved.
 Analysis options:
+  --curated-input      Whether or not input is a curated genome directory.
+If true, will assemue all genomes are similar enough to return sensible results.
+Options are: true (default), false.
   --recombination      Use a program to classify SNPs as due to recombination.
 Options are: gubbins, cfml, both.
   --reinfer-tree-prog  Program used to re-infer tree without SNPs classified as due to recombination.
 Options are: fasttree (default), raxml.
+  --max-partition-size Max partition size (in bases, limits ParSNP memory usage).
+Note: results can change slightly depending on this value.
+Default is: 15000000.
 Profile options:
   -profile singularity Use Singularity images to run the workflow.
 Will pull and convert Docker images from Dockerhub if not locally available.
   -profile docker      Use Docker images to run the workflow.
 Will pull images from Dockerhub if not locally available.